NayanaChandrika99/RAG-evals/README.md

 # RAG Ops Framework

-A production MLOps framework for Retrieval-Augmented Generation (RAG) systems with automated quality assurance and observability.
+A MLOps framework for Retrieval-Augmented Generation (RAG) systems with automated quality assurance and observability.

 ## Overview